-- 16) Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - 17) Randomly select one pay period during the fiscal period.
-For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - z.
+16) Obtain a listing of employees/elected officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees/officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+17) Randomly select one pay period during the fiscal period.
+For the 5 employees/officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and:

+bb.
 Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, an elected official is not eligible to earn leave and does not document his/her attendance and leave.
-However, if the elected official is earning leave according to policy and/or contract, the official should document his/her daily attendance and leave.)

-aa.
+cc.
 Observe whether supervisors approved the attendance and leave of the selected employees/officials.

-bb.
+dd.
 Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records.